tarnveerSingh/React-Native-Weather/README.md

 ## IF I HAD MORE TIME.

-I forgot to hide the sensitive data, for eg- API KEY.
-I would hide it asap but I'm working this weekend 21 Jan - 24 Jan.
+I forgot to hide the sensitive data, for eg- API KEY.I would hide it asap but I'm working this weekend 21 Jan - 24 Jan.
 I'll try to do it as soon as I get time

 ## Technologies
 Project uses: